FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-02.md

        and traffic generator worker threads.
 4. Attempted count.
 As the real number of intended packets is not known exactly, the computation uses the number of packets traffic generator reports as sent.
-   Unless overriden by the next point.
+   Unless overridden by the next point.
 5. Duration stretching.
    * In some cases, traffic generator may get overloaded, causing it to take significantly longer (than duration) to send all packets.